NathanLib/Tripset/final/readme.md

 Edit the file **package.json**
 At the line **"mongodb"**, change the value **"^3.2.7"** to **"^2.2.33"**

+*Normally it's already done, but just in case...*

 The reason of this change is that, working the project locally, it was impossible to install the version of MongoDB used by Codio (2.4.9).
 So I had to install the version 3.2.
 However, this version is not compatible with Codio's one.
 In order to make it work, I was careful to use only functions that already exist with the Codio version, and I modify the version of the library used by the project just before installing everything.
 That way, everything works as desired! 😁